How to buy Ubisoft (UBI) shares in Australia

 Have Ubisoft's shares ever split?

-Ubisoft's shares were split on a 2:1 basis on 13 November 2008.
+Ubisoft's shares were split on a 2:1 basis on 14 November 2008.
 So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Ubisoft shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Ubisoft shares which in turn could have impacted Ubisoft's share price.

 Ubisoft share price volatility

 Over the last 12 months, Ubisoft's shares have ranged in value from as little as EUR€18.06 up to EUR€31.6.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
+Beta measures a share's volatility in relation to the market.
 The market (PA average) beta is 1, while Ubisoft's is 0.095.
 This would suggest that Ubisoft's shares are less volatile than average (for this exchange).

 Ubisoft Entertainment SA produce, publishes, and distributes video games for consoles, PC, smartphones, and tablets in both physical and digital formats in Europe, North America, and internationally.
 The company designs and develops software, including scenarios, animation, gameplay, layouts, and game rules, as well as develops design tools and game engines.
 It is involved in the development in the area of online and mobile gaming; and film business.
-The company distributes Ubisoft products to retailers and independent wholesalers.
-Ubisoft Entertainment SA has a strategic partnership with Tencent and Playcrab; and collaboration with Disney and Lucasfilm Games.
-The company was incorporated in 1986 and is headquartered in Saint-Mandé, France.
+Ubisoft Entertainment SA was incorporated in 1986 and is headquartered in Saint-Mandé, France.